NYC RESTAURANTS

 Sullivan Street Bakery

-Jim Lahey's stellar bakery.
+Jim Lahey's exceptional bakery.
 He was orginally on Sullivan Street in Soho, but moved to this larger space after a divorce.
 Famous for his recipe for No-Knead bread.

 EAST VILLAGE/NOHO